(Zagreb, Split, Dubrovnik)

 Located in the heart of Sarajevo the Hotel Hecco Deluxe (4*) is located in the city’s most popular part, in walking distance from the business and cultural center.
 The building is in one of the few high-rises in Sarajevo and is of great importance in regards to cultural and historical heritage.
 For this reason it is protected by the Institute for Protection of Cultural Monuments.
 The windows and balconies as well as the restaurant and its gallery provide guests with panoramic views of Sarajevo.

 Belgrade's first world-class luxury hotel, Square Nine (5*), blends international lifestyle and local hospitality with sophisticated design and an elegant, modern atmosphere.
 Set in the city's most attractive historic district, Square Nine is a showcase of polished interiors, attention to detail, and impeccable service.
 Conceived by the owner as a ground breaking keystone in Belgrade's twenty first century renaissance, Square Nine brings a sumptuous, yet cozy, character to a city that's long been dominated by international chains detached from the city's identity and avant-garde, creative arts history.
+The concept of Square Nine Hotel(5*) was born from the owner's desire to be part of Belgrade's renovation, impressing a luxurious, but more familiar character to the city.
+Square Nine Hotel Belgrade is a contemporary construction which integrates within the neighbourhood by matching colours and respecting height of the surrounding buildings.
+The interior design applies materials such as stone, bronze mirrors and wood claddings, both light and dark coloured, which results in a very cozy ambient and the most elegant atmosphere.

 Lake Villa Germanoff (5*) is a small luxury accommodation facility, located on the wonderful lake shore near the cathedral church St and Sofia and Zona Garden beach in the old town.
 There are two apartments with 4 beds each that have wonderful views of the lake.
 Villa Germanoff has a central heating system, air-condition, Cable TV, mini-bar, parking under camera surveillance, laundry and shuttle service.